 By Deborah Dinsmoor, RN, BSN – Nurse Educator at St. David’s Women’s Center of Texas

-Communicating effectively is important in all aspects of life, but it is vitally important when your baby is admitted to the neonatal intensive care unit (NICU).
+Communication is important in all aspects of life, but it is vitally important when your baby is admitted to the neonatal intensive care unit (NICU).
 Families are under tremendous stress – stress that is magnified if you feel ill-equipped to understand the medically complex care your child needs.
 Fortunately, the NICU staff is there to help.
 With the right support every parent can learn to navigate the NICU and become strong, capable and informed advocates for their infants.
 By learning the skills you need to communicate clearly and effectively with your baby’s care team, you will build strong relationships based on mutual respect and trust.
 Your baby will benefit from your advocacy, and these effective communication skills will serve you in other situations.
 The following tips are designed to assist you as you communicate with your baby’s care team.

 1. Ask Questions

 Be prepared to ask questions concerning your baby’s care.
 Write down questions as you think of them.
 Ask what the medical jargon means and what the abbreviations the team uses so frequently mean.
 They know that a “H & H” refers to the specifics of the baby’s blood work, but you may not.
 Ask about anything you do not understand and write down the answers.
 Often there is a great amount of information given, and it can be confusing.
 Keep a daily journal and write down important information.
 Be sure to write down the names of those caring for your infant.
-Tools like this can help – NICU Journal: A Parent’s Journey

 2. Make Sure that You Understand